-If you know that dehydration is a headache trigger for you, try taking some of the following steps to prevent it:
+If you know that dehydration is a headache trigger for you, there are measures you can take to prevent dehydration.

 - Carry a reusable water bottle in your bag or car so that you have easy access to water when you’re on the go.

-- Try adding a sugar-free mix to your water to improve the taste.
-Drinking Crystal Light instead of soda can help you cut calories and stay hydrated.
+- Avoid sugary drinks.
+You can add a sugar-free mix to your water to improve the taste.

 Here you’ll find answers to additional common questions related to dehydration and headaches.

 While mild dehydration can be treated by replenishing fluids, severe dehydration requires emergency treatment.
 You should go to the hospital if you notice you are no longer sweating, have low blood pressure, are breathing rapidly, have sunken eyes or shriveled skin, or have dark urine or a rapid heart rate.
 However, even signs of mild dehydration are enough to take a child or an older person to the hospital.